The Odd DUck Society

 about rachel

-Rachel Leitch writes authentic stories of self-discovery that are free of hurtful stereotypes and harsh content.
-Usually, this takes the form of young adult historicals with a dash of adventure or a spark of magic.
-She lives her own adventure in northern Indiana, with her momma, three sisters, two brothers, and a dog who thinks he’s the hero of her story.
-When she’s not hidden away writing, she’s trying to fit all her reads on her shelf in a somewhat organized manner, obsessing over character arcs, drinking chai, daydreaming at the piano, or teaching students to be just as bookish as she is.
+She lives her own adventure in northern Indiana, with her momma, three sisters, two brothers, and a dog who thinks he’s the hero of her story (and quite frankly, everyone's story).
+She teaches students to be as bookish as she is during the school year as a general paraprofessional and volunteers at an off-Broadway theater during the summer.
+When she’s not hidden away writing, she’s trying to fit all her reads on her shelf in a somewhat organized manner, consuming a level of chai that borders on hazardous, or nerding out over Disney.
 In all her adventures, she discovers more about the Father of Lights. |

 Latest on the blog